Type Inference

 <{ : true; : 800 }>()..<{ ?: number }>();

-If the excess property checks is not what you need, follow the above link to learn how to get around them.
+If excess property checks are not what you need, see the TypeScript Handbook on how to get around them.
 For example, pass a reference instead of an object literal:

 import { } from "tstyche";